pbberlin/llm-text-classifier/doc/README.md

 The web application can be downloaded from [ZEW git](https://git.zew.de/ub-public-finance/ecb-speeches-flask).

 It can be executed on your notebooks.

+The web application is written in `Python`.

+The core is advanced (web server stuff...)

+But the periphery is extendable by researchers and by student workers.

 The web application connects to OpenAI ChatGPT 4.
 It requires an API key from OpenAI inc.